 Impact on other factors (e.g., asset, data privacy, restriction of rights)

-Affect livelihood to the extent that a major change in lifestyle is necessary (loss opportunity or increased cost due to relocation, any lifestyle changes that cause debt or restrict the normal quality of life)
+Affect livelihood to the extent that a major change in lifestyle is necessary (loss of opportunity or increased cost due to relocation, any lifestyle changes that cause debt or restrict the normal quality of life)

 Scope (how many people are or will be affected)